nj4710/edx-documentation/en_us/shared/exercises_tools/custom_python.rst

 Overview
 **********

-In custom Python-evaluated input (also called "write-your-own-grader" problems), the grader uses a Python script that you create and embed in the problem to evaluate a learner's response or provide hints.
-These problems can be any type.
+In custom Python-evaluated input (also called "write-your-own-grader") problems, you embed a Python script in the problem to evaluate a learner's response or provide hints.
+You can include any of the core CAPA problem types.
 Numerical input and text input problems are the most common write-your-own-grader problems.

 .. image:: ../../../shared/images/CustomPythonExample.png
  :alt: An image of a write-your-own-grader problem.

-Custom Python-evaluated input problems can include the following advanced problem types.
+Custom Python-evaluated input problems can also include the following advanced problem types.

 * :ref:`Chemical Equation`